 After an accident, your adrenaline surges.
 This can obscure your pain and make you think that you’re not injured.
 Also, internal injuries may not be evident immediately.
 You should be examined by a medical professional to determine the extent of your injuries.

 You can’t file a claim or lawsuit if you didn’t sustain injuries or property damage.
 Therefore, it’s vital to get checked out.
-Individuals who have been hurt in a bicycle accident have up to four years to file a claim.
+Individuals who have been hurt in a bicycle accident have up to two years to file a claim.
 If an accident-related injury becomes evident in the months following the incident, you may still have a case.
 However, it’s best to begin the process as soon as you can.

 3. Collect Information